josbroers/nextjs-skeleton/README.md

 ### 1.3 Installing dependencies

-After successfully installing Node.js run `pnpm i` to install all the packages and then `pnpm dev` to start developing all apps.
+After successfully installing Node.js run `yarn` to install all the packages and then `yarn dev` to start developing all apps.
 To build a specific app run the command inside that folder.

 ### 1.4 TypeScript